devSahinur/introverthalalthoughts/README.md

 The Quranic text used in this website was sourced from Al Quran Cloud API.
 The audio recitation was sourced from Free Quran MP3.

 ## License
-This Quran Player website is licensed under the MIT License.
+This Introvert Halal Thoughts website is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for more information.